Extract Brand Colors from Image Instantly

 How This Tool Works

-Our Brand Color Extractor uses a canvas-based algorithm to process images directly in your browser.
+Our Brand Color Extractor uses a canvas-based algorithm to process images directly in your browser — no uploads to any server.
+It draws your image onto an HTML5 Canvas and analyzes the pixel data locally.
 Here is a simplified breakdown of the technology:

 Color extraction tools are versatile and serve a wide range of professionals: